-It's no shock that less expensive knockoffs have appeared all over the internet as a result.
-In fact, there are dozens of low-cost AirPods look-alikes sold on Amazon alone.
-To see if any of them could pass for the real thing, we ordered several of the top-selling search results fielded by "airpods" and "airpods knockoffs."
+It's no surprise that less expensive knockoffs have surfaced all over the internet as a result of people wanting to fit in for a fraction of the cost.
+There are dozens of low-cost models sold on Amazon alone.
+To see if any of them could pass for the real thing, we called in several of the top-selling search results fielded by "airpods" and "airpods knockoffs."